 Legendary Florida State coach Bobby Bowden dies at 91

-Bobby Bowden, the folksy Hall of Fame coach who won more than 350 games and built Florida State into one of college football’s great dynasties with two national championships, has died.
+Bobby Bowden, the folksy Hall of Fame coach who won 377 games and built Florida State into one of college football’s great dynasties with two national championships, has died.
 He was 91.

 Bobby's son, Terry, confirmed to The Associated Press that his father died at home surrounded by family early Sunday morning.
 Florida State also announced the news on social media.